bitshares/dev.bitshares.works/source/apis/websocket_calls_notifications.md

 #### Contents:
 * [Call Format: Websocket](/source/apis/websocket_calls_notifications.md#call-format-websocket)
-* [API Access Procedure](/source/apis/websocket_calls_notifications.md#api-access-procedure) - Requesting Available APIs ASccess
+* [API Access Procedure](/source/apis/websocket_calls_notifications.md#api-access-procedure) - Requesting Available APIs Access
 * [Database Notifications](#database-notifications) - Available **Websocket Subscriptions**
-* [Example](/source/apis/websocket_calls_notifications.md#example---get-a-global-scubscription-callback-and-id) - Get a global scubscription callback and id
+* [Example](/source/apis/websocket_calls_notifications.md#example---get-a-global-subscription-callback-and-id) - Get a global subscription callback and id

 ***

-## Prerequisits
+## Prerequisites

-In this page example, we assumes that you have a full node running and listening to port ``8090``, locally.
+In this page example, we assume that you have a full node running and listening to port ``8090``, locally.

 >If you also want to run a wallet, please pick reasonable different